 Our homebuilding business segment funds its operations from cash flows provided by operating activities and the public debt and equity markets.
-On September 5, 2012, we filed a Shelf Registration Statement (the "Shelf") with the SEC to register for future offer and sale an unlimited amount of debt securities, common shares, preferred shares, depositary shares representing preferred shares and warrants.
-On September 10, 2012, we issued \$600,000 aggregate principal amount of 3.95% Senior Notes due 2022 under the Shelf.
+On September 10, 2012, we completed an offering for \$600,000 aggregate principal amount of 3.95% Senior Notes due 2022 under a Shelf Registration Statement filed on September 5, 2012 with the SEC.
 The Senior Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying consolidated balance sheet.
-The offering of the Senior Notes resulted in aggregate net proceeds of approximately \$593,900, after deducting offering expenses.
 The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15.
 The Senior Notes are senior unsecured obligations and rank equally in right of payment with any of our existing and future unsecured senior indebtedness, will rank senior in right of payment to any of our future indebtedness that is by its terms expressly subordinated to the Senior Notes and will be effectively subordinated to any of our existing and future secured indebtedness to the extent of the value of the collateral securing such indebtedness.
 The indenture governing the Senior Notes does not contain any financial covenants; however, it does contain, among other items, and subject to certain exceptions, covenants that restrict our ability to create, incur, assume or guarantee secured debt, enter into sale and leaseback transactions and conditions related to mergers and/or the sale of assets.
-The proceeds from the Senior Notes issuance were used for general corporate purposes, which includes repurchases of our common shares.

 Our mortgage subsidiary, NVRM, provides for its mortgage origination and other operating activities using cash generated from operations, borrowings from its parent company, NVR, as well as a revolving mortgage repurchase facility, which is non-recourse to NVR.
-On July 30, 2014, NVRM renewed and amended its repurchase agreement with U.S. Bank National Association which provides for loan purchases up to \$25,000, subject to certain sub-limits (the "Repurchase Agreement").
+On January 18, 2016, NVRM entered into the Seventh Amendment (the "Amendment") to its Amended and Restated Master Repurchase Agreement dated August 2, 2011 with U.S. Bank National Association (as amended by the Amendment and six earlier amendments, the "Repurchase Agreement").
+The Repurchase Agreement provides borrowing capacity up to \$150,000 (as compared to \$25,000 prior to the Amendment), subject to certain sub-limits, and provides for an incremental commitment pursuant to which we may from time to time request increases in the total commitment available under the Repurchase Agreement by up to \$50,000 in the aggregate.
 The purpose of the Repurchase Agreement is to finance the origination of mortgage loans by NVRM.
+The Repurchase

-The Repurchase Agreement expires on July 29, 2015.
-Advances under the Repurchase Agreement, provided that the Pricing Rate based on the LIBOR Rate plus the LIBOR Margin, as determined under the Repurchase Agreement, provided that the Pricing Rate shall not be less than 2.825%.
+Agreement expires on July 27, 2016.
+Advances under the Repurchase Agreement carry a Pricing Rate based on the LIBOR Rate plus the LIBOR Margin, as determined under the Repurchase Agreement, provided that the Pricing Rate shall not be less than 2.25%.
 There are several restrictions on purchased loans, including that they cannot be sold to others, they cannot be pledged to anyone other than the agent, and they cannot support any other borrowing or repurchase agreement.
 The Repurchase Agreement contains various affirmative and negative covenants.
 The negative covenants include among others, certain limitations on transactions involving acquisitions, mergers, the incurrence of debt, sale of assets and creation of liens upon any of its Mortgage Notes.
 Additional covenants include (i) a tangible net worth requirement, (ii) a minimum liquidity requirement, (iii) a minimum net income requirement, and (iv) a maximum leverage ratio requirement.
-We were in compliance with all covenants under the Repurchase Agreement at December 31, 2014.
-At December 31, 2014, there was no debt outstanding under the Repurchase Agreement and there were no borrowing base limitations.
+We were in compliance with all covenants under the Repurchase Agreement at December 31, 2015.
+At December 31, 2015, there was no debt outstanding under the Repurchase Agreement and there were no borrowing base limitations.